 Take responsibility for every aspect of your own life.
 Write down a list of everyone and everything you can blame for screwing up your life.
 It will become ridiculous very quickly.
 What is a bigger tragedy is that you are continuing to blame the past and now adding to the world’s misery instead of being a source of joy.

 I am not saying that this is an easy task and it does take specific tools, which are different for everyone.
 My ACE score was greater than 4.
 I first had no awareness, as I thought that this was the way everyone was raised.
 I did spend my life blaming the world for my unhappiness.
 I also thought that this was reasonable.
 My familial programming runs deep and I still find an endless number of ways to remain in a victim role.
 It is not that I am special.
 I was lucky.
 I was fortunate to have discovered methods to let me out of my mental trap.
 But now I am aware and I have lost any of my excuses.
 So have you.

 There are numerous solutions proposed to solve this problem of poor parenting.
 I have heard variations of these thoughts for over 40 years.
 They generally are focused on somehow improving parenting in the home.
 It is not possible to get into enough families’ lives to make a major societal impact.
 However you can make a make a difference by taking full responsibility for your own life and break up the cycle of abuse within your own family.
 If you are in pain, frustrated, and do not think you are abusive, think again.
 Anger is self-centered, destroys awareness and is abusive.
+The first step is to become aware of the effect of pain and anger on your family and your life.
 Pain = Anger = Abuse

 An excellent resource on awareness is Anthony Demello’s book, The Way to Love.

 - Felitti VJ, Anda Rf, Nordenberg D, et al. The relationship of adult health status to childhood abuse and household dysfunction.
 American Journal of Preventive Medicine (1998); 14:245-258.